Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 - Not included in any base tier — add-on at approximately $99–$149/month depending on call volume

-- Workiz’s AI receptionist that answers after-hours calls, qualifies leads, and creates draft jobs
+- Workiz’s AI receptionist answers after-hours calls, qualifies leads, and creates draft jobs

-- Competes directly with tools like Signpost or a human answering service
+- Competes with tools like Signpost or a human answering service

-Genius Answering is legitimately useful for shops that miss calls overnight.
-Whether it’s worth $100+/month depends entirely on how many missed calls you’re converting.
+Genius Answering helps shops that miss calls overnight.
+Whether it’s worth $100+/month depends on how many missed calls turn into jobs.
 A locksmith running 24/7 emergency calls?
 Probably yes.
 A garage door shop that closes at 5 p.m.?
-Less obvious.
+Less clear.

 SMS Marketing